 Not all salad needs lettuce!
 With its satisfying crunch and sweet anise flavor, raw fennel is an equally worthy protagonist.

-I especially love fennel served raw.
+I especially love fennel served raw (although I also love it roasted or used to make fennel soup).
 Simply shave or thinly slice the white bulb, which tames its crunch just enough so it’s delightfully crisp yet tender.
 A mandoline slicer will help you get delicate, paper-thin pieces, but a good sharp knife gets the job done just as well!

 A lemony dressing with just a touch of cream adds the perfect amount of decadence (and feel free to leave out the cream if you’d like).
 Salty parmesan shards add richness and an umami quality, toasty walnuts give a nice crunch, and fennel brings a welcome freshness.